Medically reviewed by Drugs.com. Last updated on Aug 22, 2019.

 Pregnancy Risk Factor

 Adverse events have not been observed in animal reproduction studies.
 Cefotetan crosses the placenta and produces therapeutic concentrations in the amniotic fluid and cord serum.
-Cefotetan is one of the antibiotics recommended for prophylactic use prior to cesarean delivery.
+Cefotetan is one of the antibiotics recommended for use with cesarean delivery.

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

 • Patient may experience diarrhea.
-Have patient report immediately to prescriber bruising, bleeding, injection site irritation, urinary retention, change in amount of urine passed, chills, pharyngitis, vaginitis, seizures, or signs of hemolytic anemia (severe loss of strength and energy, dark urine, or jaundice), signs of Clostridium difficile (C. diff)-associated diarrhea (stomach pain or cramps, very loose or watery stools, or bloody stools) (HCAHPS).
+Have patient report immediately to prescriber bruising, bleeding, injection site irritation, unable to pass urine, change in amount of urine passed, chills, pharyngitis, vaginitis, seizures, signs of hemolytic anemia (severe loss of strength and energy, dark urine, or yellow skin), or signs of Clostridium difficile (C. diff)-associated diarrhea (abdominal pain or cramps, severe diarrhea or watery stools, or bloody stools) (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.